 Obviously, I did not read the book before seeing this movie so I did not know how it would end.
 While I don’t believe every officer is evil (just like I don’t believe all blacks are illiterate and ghetto, not all Mexicans are criminals who got to the U.S. illegally, and not all white people are racists), I thought Ron would get more involved with the politics of the Black Panthers and less involved with the police force with all the information he now had.
 I thought with all the connections, subtle or otherwise, this would lead Ron to leave the force and the movie was going to take a turn similar to Sam Green’s The Spook Who Sat By the Door.
 This book (so controversial it was removed from shelves) is a fictional account turned movie in the 60s about the first black CIA agent who, after quitting, takes all he has learned from the agency and trains his brothers in the inner-city how to fight.
 A movie was made of the book in 1973.
 (There was also a movie released in 1966 called Black Klansman where a light-skinned black man (Richard Gilden) infiltrates the Ku Klux Klan to avenge his daughters murder after she is killed in a church bombing.)

-So anyway, I was watching American Gangster last week and I started typing away at the notepad in my phone.
+So anyway, I was watching American Gangster last week, and I started typing away at the notepad on my phone.
 Somehow, I had managed to think about writing.
-These days, I watch movies to see if they are well written as well as educational and entertaining.
-Eventually, I had come up with a nice little list of things I learned and I thought I’d share it with you.
+These days, I watch movies to see if they are written well, educational, and entertaining.
+Eventually, I had come up with a list of things I learned, and I thought I’d share it with you.

 Lesson #1: Influence